 Lack of Customer Support

-Lack of customer support is common at SaaS startups.
+Lack of customer support is common at SaaS startup.
 Bugs are not an uncommon occurrence; where there’s a will there’s a way.
 Other common activities of a startup that causes customer support to take longer to respond to are higher than usual loads, low customer retention or even just a lack of time.
+Start ups should give tools to their employees to work from home, in order to be able to manage their teams remotely.

 You need to make sure that you are serving customers in their timezone.
 You also need to make sure that they know when you are not available.
 Invest in a good customer support platform that your support team likes to work with.